24. South of Spain & Morocco

 Day 8.
 Tangier - Costa del Sol (Ferry) (145 km)

 • Torremolinos is the perfect blend of a cosmopolitan town and a traditional Andalusian fishing village.
-With its seven kilometers-long coastlines, Torremolinos offers wonderful, seafront promenades.
-Aqualand and the Crocodile Park are the perfect alternatives for visitors who seek non-beach diversion.
+With its seven-kilometer-long coastlines, Torremolinos offers wonderful seafront promenades.
+Aqualand and Crocodile Park are the perfect alternatives for visitors who seek non-beach diversion.
 Additionally, nightlife lovers can opt for bars and nightclubs in Los Álamos or La Nogalera for truly great nighttime entertainment.

 Dinner and night on Costa del Sol.